pudly/schmopera-hugo/content/articles/dont-miss-soundstreams-presents-odditorium.md

 ---
-title: "Don't miss: Soundstreams presents Odditorium"
+title: "Don&#039;t miss: Soundstreams presents Odditorium"
 ---

 This week in Toronto, you can catch a performance of "one of the most radical and inventive Canadian works created in the past half-century", at Soundstreams' latest innovative concert, *Odditorium*, happening **March 2-5th** at Crow's Theatre, 345 Carlaw Ave.